mackler/sknlg/README.md

 #### Objects

-Set a noun to be a direct object by using the `setPriamyPredmet()` method:
+Set a noun to be a direct object by using the `setPredmet()` method:

-    > Mať addPodmet On setPriamyPredmet Kniha asText
+    > Mať addPodmet On setPredmet Kniha asText

 returns